ansys/pyansys-dev-guide/doc/source/how-to/manage-protobuf-definitions.rst

 Building Python stub classes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Add a python project definition to the API repository that can be utilized
+Add a Python project definition to the API repository that can be utilized
 within the CI/CD build pipeline.

-A common tool to help build python stub classes is available and maintained
+A common tool to help build Python stub classes is available and maintained
 within Ansys:

 `ansys-tools-protoc-helper <https://github.com/ansys/ansys-tools-protoc-helper/>`_

-Example inclusion within pyproject.toml build dependency configuration:
+Here is an example of how to include this tool in the ``pyproject.toml`` file as a build dependency:

 .. code-block:: toml

     [build-system]
     requires = ["setuptools >= 42.0.0", "wheel", "ansys_tools_protoc_helper"]

-Basic python project build step that can be executed locally or within a
+The following basic Python steps for building a project can be executed locally or within a
 build pipeline:

 .. code-block:: python